 Put on a nice reflective song (ideally with no lyrics so it's not distracting) and invite them into the exploration, beginning with the category that is before them and considering some of the following prompts (make sure to tailor them to your specific exploration/context):

-Once they have walked through all identity categories invite them to freely walk in between categories, criss-crossing in their circle.
+Once they have walked through all identity categories, invite them to freely walk in between categories, criss-crossing in their circle.
 Prompt them to think about what it means for them to hold all these categories at once.
-Which ones seem to be more visible or reacted to and which ones seem invisible?

-Once they’ve completed the guided reflection invite them to stay in silence and grab their notebooks or paper and a pen.
+Once they’ve completed the guided reflection, invite them to stay in silence and grab their notebooks or paper and a pen.
 Invite them to individually write down what came up for them.
 In particular:

 Gently invite everyone back into the larger group.
 This could be a good moment to do a quick grounding exercise to help people feel comfortable and regulated after a conversation that could move them.
 This could be as simple as inviting everyone to sit comfortably in their chairs feeling the support of the chair on their backs and their feet rooted into the ground.
 If you have other grounding practices feel free to use them here.
 If the group is ok then you can skip the grounding.